prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Checklist App/README.md

 # Checklist App
+# Aim
+To create a to do list app in python.

+# Purpose
+Everyone can record  the tasks they wanna do or have done.
 ## Description
 * This app is used to maintain a todo list.
 * You can add,delete and save the jobs that you want to do.